 - immediately adjacent to McCormick Place (2200S/Cermak)

 31st Street Beach/31st Street Harbor, 3100 S Lake Shore Dr,31st Street and Lake Shore Drive, (312) 742-5121.
 This beach has a beach house, restrooms, and a food concession stand Pier 31.
-It’s park of Burnham Park.
-There is a Divvy Station at 31st street but there is no way to catch public transit back to the Loop as the surrounding area is economically challenged and can be dangerous.
+It’s part of Burnham Park.
+There is a Divvy Station at 31st street but there is no way to catch public transit back to the Loop.

 - Caracol, South of McCormick Place Bird Sanctuary 2400 S. LSD at Lakefront.